silvanocerza/github-gitless-sync/README.md

 - Multiple vaults sync
 - Automatic sync on fixed interval
 - Manual sync

-- Conflicts handling (TODO 🔨)
+- Conflict resolution view

 - Filtering by file type (TODO 🔨)

 ## Installation

-The plugin is still in beta so it's still not available in the community plugins.
+The plugin is still not available in the community plugins.

 For the time being you can install it with BRAT.
 If you never used BRAT see [the official quick start guide](https://tfthacker.com/brat-quick-guide).